smopen/sigcpp/_posts/2020-04-03-efficiently-processing-immutable-text.md

 ### Processing efficiency

-Generally speaking, `std::string_view` supports only the sub-set of the functionality of `std::string` that pertains to the following operations: reading array elements, obtaining read-only iterators, finding array size, extracting a read-only sub-string, comparing with another string_view, and searching for sub-strings.
+Generally speaking, `std::string_view` supports only the sub-set of the functionality of `std::string` that pertains to the following operations: reading array elements, obtaining read-only iterators, finding test size, extracting a read-only sub-string, comparing with another string_view, and searching for sub-strings.
 In addition to these functions, the `<string_view>` header includes functions to perform relational operations on string_view objects and a function to insert a string_view to an output stream.

 In short, `std::string_view` is designed to be a drop-in replacement for `std::string` as far as read-only operations are concerned.
 However, some of the string_view operations